levindabhi/virtual-try-on/README.md

 # virtual-try-on
-Repo contains results of virtual TryOn algorithm developed by my team at Spyne.ai Our results outperform the current SOTA algorithm ACGPN in the task of virtual Tryon
+Repo contains results of virtual TryOn algorithm developed by my team at Spyne.ai <br>
+Our results outperform the current SOTA algorithm ACGPN in the task of virtual Tryon
 ## ACGPN Results
 [[Paper]](https://arxiv.org/abs/2003.05863) [[Code]](https://github.com/switchablenorms/DeepFashion_Try_On)